Basics

 Node.js scripts run via node command or REPL with .js files.

-Introduction to Running Node.js Scripts
+Introduction to Running Node.js Code

-Running Scripts with the Node Command
+Running Scripts with Node Command

 command followed by the filename.
-This approach requires a JavaScript file with the .js

-.
-Then run the following command:
+To run this script, use the following command:

-This command will output Hello, Node.js!
+and output Hello, Node.js!

 Using the Node.js REPL